tobybenjaminclark/mema/README.md

 ### Prerequisites

 MeMa has several dependencies that are going to be listed under this section.
+Further information on how to construct your own working, MeMa prototype and shell is available in the [wiki](https://github.com/tobybenjaminclark/mema/wiki), and the `.stl` files are available in `/modelbank/`.
+This section is only going to overview setting up the virtual prototype.

 **Operating System Dependencies**<br>
 MeMa 3.1 is currently available to deploy on Linux devices.
 Developed on [Ubuntu 22.04.2 LTS](https://releases.ubuntu.com/jammy/), this is the reccommended system.
 As MeMa should be used as a standalone device, it's **reccommended to use this version of Ubuntu** to avoid any errors.